xccurate/File-Vault/README.md

 5.Run it

-6.For better security you'll need to download a .bat to .exe program
+6.For better security you'll need to download a .bat to .exe converter, these are easy to find accross the web

 7.Enjoy hiding your private data from people!